Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations: Dynamical System Analysis

-This subsection discusses the reasons that make a constellation to be periodic in the sense we defined above or ergodic, when observed from a fixed locus on Earth.
-As shown above, for Walker constellations considered here, the relative orbital speed of satellites w.r.t. the speed of rotation of Erath determines whether the constellation is periodic or not.
-Since the altitude basically determines the satellite speed, the designer can choose an altitude making the constellation periodic to fixed Earth observers.
-However, an unaware designer who would pick a real number, say between $350$ km to $1500$ km, would get an irrational ratio for almost all choices (w.r.t. the Lebesgue measure on this interval) since the rational numbers have Lebesgue measure zero in the given interval.
-Therefore, based on Theorems \ref{Theorem:0} and \ref{Theorem:periodic}, one can claim that designers unaware of this connection to dynamical systems are very likely to have built constellations which are aperiodic and ergodic, and where the empirical averages over long time converge to the expectation over the invariant distribution ${\cal P}_\Psi$ studied in the present paper.
+As shown above, the relative orbital speed of satellites w.r.t. the speed of rotation of Earth determines whether the constellation is periodic or not.
+Let us examine this further. \begin{remark} Since the altitude basically determines the satellite speed, the designer can choose an altitude making the constellation periodic to fixed Earth observers.
+However, an unaware designer who would pick a real number, say between $350$ km to $1500$ km, would get an irrational ratio for almost all choices w.r.t. the Lebesgue measure on this interval since the rational numbers have Lebesgue measure zero in the given interval.
+Therefore, based on Theorems \ref{Theorem:0} and \ref{Theorem:periodic}, one can claim that designers unaware of this dynamical system property have ``almost surely" built constellations which are aperiodic and ergodic, and where the long time empirical averages converge to the expectation over the invariant distribution $\overline {\mathcal{Q}}_\Psi$ studied in the present paper. \end{remark}

+\begin{remark} Assume that the designer selects the angular parameters $\bar \theta$ and $\bar \omega$ as random variables sampled independently, with each of them being uniform on the relevant interval.
+Then, when deconditioning the position of the satellites of the constellation w.r.t. these two random variables, one gets a distribution for the satellite positions which is invariant over time, and which is precisely the distribution ${\overline {\mathcal Q}}_{\Psi}$ of this paper and leads to the specific distributions that we evaluate below for the metrics of interest.
+By the strong law of large numbers, the distributions computed here can hence also be seen as the empirical averages of the distributions evaluated over a large collection of samples of the constellation obtained from i.i.d. samples of these two angles.
+This observation is valid in all cases including the periodic case.
+Of course, in the case of ergodicity, the metrics evaluated below are also time averages. \end{remark}